janephp/janephp/documentation/guides/two_symfony_apps.rst

     class HomeController extends AbstractController
     {
-        // Here we will inject the Jane Client, this will allow us to recover beers from the API ! public function index(Client $client)
+        // Here we will inject the Jane Client, this will allow us to recover beers from the API! public function index(Client $client)
         {
             // We will render our home template with the beers from the API